stephenajulu/stephenajulu.com/content/blog/red-meat-friend-or-foe.md

   belief.

 ---
 Red meat, including beef, pork, and lamb, has long been considered a dietary villain due to its association with an increased risk of chronic diseases such as cancer, diabetes, and heart disease.
-However, recent research has shown that these claims may not be entirely accurate and that red meat can actually be a healthy component of a balanced diet.
+However, recent research has shown that these claims may not be entirely accurate and that red meat can actually be a key healthy component of a balanced diet.

 First, it is important to understand that not all red meat is created equal.
 Processed meats, such as bacon, deli meats, and sausages, have been consistently linked to an increased risk of chronic diseases due to their high levels of salt, preservatives, and other additives.
 However, unprocessed red meats, such as grass-fed beef and wild game, are a rich source of nutrients, including protein, iron, zinc, and B vitamins.